-Glucosamine is one of the most popular food supplements, taken to reduce pain and stiffness associated with osteoarthritis, and to support joint repair in those taking part in active sports.
-But how does it work, and how effective is it?
+Glucosamine is one of the most popular joint supplements, taken to reduce pain and stiffness of osteoarthritis, and to support joint repair in those taking part in active sports.
+But how does glucosamine work, and how effective is it?

 Glucosamine synthesis declines with age